Amniote: Amniote traits

 While the early amniotes resembled their amphibian ancestors in many respects, a key difference was the lack of an otic notch at the back margin of the skull roof.
 In their ancestors, this notch held a spiracle, an unnecessary structure in an animal without an aquatic larval stage.
-There are three main lines of amniotes, which may be distinguished by the structure of the skull and in particular the number of temporal fenestrae (openings) behind each eye.
-In anapsids, the ancestral condition, there are none, in synapsids (mammals and their extinct relatives) there is one, and most diapsids (including birds, crocodilians, squamates, and tuataras), have two.
-Turtles were traditionally classified as anapsids because they lack fenestrae, but molecular testing firmly places them in the diapsid line of descent – they therefore secondarily lost their fenestrae.
+There are three main lines of amniotes, which may be distinguished by the structure of the skull and in particular the number of holes behind each eye.
+In anapsids, the ancestral condition, there are none; in synapsids (mammals and their extinct relatives) there is one; and in diapsids (including birds, crocodilians, squamates, and tuataras), there are two.
+Turtles have secondarily lost their fenestrae, and were traditionally classified as anapsids because of this.
+Molecular testing firmly places them in the diapsid line of descent.

 Post-cranial remains of amniotes can be identified from their Labyrinthodont ancestors by their having at least two pairs of sacral ribs, a sternum in the pectoral girdle (some amniotes have lost it) and an astragalus bone in the ankle.